gtsteffaniak/filebrowser/README.md

 (without removing features) and more secure and up-to-date build are just a few examples.

-Filebrowser Quantum differs significantly to the original.
+FileBrowser Quantum differs significantly to the original.
 There are hundreds of thousands of lines changed and they are generally no longer compatible with each other.
 This has been intentional -- the focus of this fork is on a few key principles: